baray-io/PCI_DSS/README.md

 # PCI DSS General Patterns and the 12 Requirements Overview

-  Payment card industry data security standard
+PCI DSS stands for payment card industry data security standard.
+Belows are some briefing about the standard.

 ## General Patterns: